- General information

 CWD sampling and testing

 CWD sampling is mandatory for all deer harvested in this CWD management zone.
-CWD sampling stations are available during the firearms seasons, and self-service sampling stations will be available for hunters to provide heads of all adult deer (1 year old or older) during the archery and muzzleloader seasons.
+CWD sampling stations are available during all seasons.

-- Hunters must present all deer in person at a CWD sampling station for mandatory sampling during the firearms seasons; fawns must be presented to confirm age and will only be tested upon voluntary submission.
+- During the firearms seasons, hunters must present all deer in person at a CWD sampling station for mandatory sampling ; fawns must be presented to confirm age and will only be tested upon voluntary submission.
 A special carcass tag will be attached to the deer to verify sampling and/or age.

 The time it takes to receive test results for deer sampled for CWD will vary depending on the number of samples collected.
 Process your deer as you normally would.
 Keep processed deer separate and identifiable until test results are received.

-Test results for all deer that are sampled will be available online at www.mndnr.gov/cwdcheck.
+Test results for all deer that are sampled will be available online at mndnr.gov/cwdcheck.

 - May use a Statewide (A) or a Late Southeast (B) license during any firearms season.